Harassment and Bias Prevention Training Program 2023

 No. However, the objective of this training is to create a safe workplace for all individuals at your station.
 If individuals - other than your station officers, employees, or interns - spend considerable time in the workplace, you may choose to have them take this training.
 These individuals may include volunteers, contractors, board members or other personnel.

-People who do not work directly for the station are not subject to this CSG requirement.
-Examples include university administrators, Board of Regents members, Community Licensee Board Members, School Board members, and members of your Community Advisory Board (CAB).
+Individuals who do not work directly for the station are not subject to this CSG requirement.
+Examples may include university administrators, Board of Regents members, Community Licensee Board Members, School Board members, and members of your Community Advisory Board (CAB).

 No, you do not have to train personnel who have left the organization.

-The HBPT requirement is an annual requirement, meaning officers, employees and interns must complete this training once every fiscal year, no later than September 30, to remain compliant with CSG requirements.
+Yes.
+HBPT is an annual requirement.
+Officers, employees and interns must complete this training once every fiscal year, no later than September 30, to remain compliant with CSG requirements.

 Use this guide to plan the completion of annual training.